 Many of our courses are organised in conjunction with our member-led branches.
 The WEA is unique in recruiting thousands of our students and supporters into membership of the WEA.
 They are often organised in local branches and play a significant role in helping to organise our education programme in their localities and in supporting the Vision and Mission of the WEA in their local area.

 Some of our courses are accredited and lead to formal qualifications.
 Most are not accredited but nevertheless have challenging learning outcomes and opportunities for the tutors to assess the student's progress and to give feedback on how to improve or develop their knowledge, skills and understanding in the subject.

 We seek to offer interesting education that is less formal than you probably remember from school but our courses are nevertheless demanding and lead to significant developments in knowledge and skills.
 Many of our students report significant impact upon their lives as a result of studying with the WEA.
 For some it becomes a lifelong passion.

 You can read more about our general approach to adult education here.

 Our course fees vary according to the length of the course and how many teaching hours the course involves.
 You will find all course fees listed on our online course search and our brochures.
-Our fees are subsidised due to our funding from the Skills Funding Agency.
-In addition, some people are eligible for fee-remission.
+Some students are eligible for fee-remission.
 You can read more about this in the financial help section on this website.